Managing Agents are often blamed for taking so long with regards to organising expensive repairs, especially if an S20 consultation is required.

 This means that the landlord/agent/RMC must state the reasons for awarding the contract where they do not opt for the lowest estimate.

-The nomination is open to a test of reasonableness by the Leasehold Valuation Tribunal (LVT) under Section 19 of the 1985 Landlord & Tenant Act.
+The nomination is open to a test of reasonableness by the First Tier Tribunal under Section 19 of the 1985 Landlord & Tenant Act.

 For more information on Section 20 lease matters see these guides: